 External Ids for SLC7A7 Gene

 The protein encoded by this gene is the light subunit of a cationic amino acid transporter.
 This sodium-independent transporter is formed when the light subunit encoded by this gene dimerizes with the heavy subunit transporter protein SLC3A2.
 This transporter is found in epithelial cell membranes where it transfers cationic and large neutral amino acids from the cell to the extracellular space.
 Defects in this gene are a cause of lysinuric protein intolerance (LPI).
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2011]

 GeneCards Summary for SLC7A7 Gene

-SLC7A7 (Solute Carrier Family 7 (Amino Acid Transporter Light Chain, Y+L System), Member 7) is a Protein Coding gene.
-Diseases associated with SLC7A7 include lysinuric protein intolerance and cystinuria.
-Among its related pathways are Hemostasis and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include amino acid transmembrane transporter activity.
-An important paralog of this gene is SLC7A10.
+SLC7A7 (Solute Carrier Family 7 Member 7) is a Protein Coding gene.
+Diseases associated with SLC7A7 include Lysinuric Protein Intolerance and Cystinuria.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Collagen chain trimerization.
+GO annotations related to this gene include amino acid transmembrane transporter activity and L-amino acid transmembrane transporter activity.
+An important paralog of this gene is SLC7A6.

 UniProtKB/Swiss-Prot for SLC7A7 Gene